The cost of raising a child is not top of the list of exciting mama matters — but it’s important to think about.

 - “Opt for free activities.
 Particularly when your children are small, there’s so much you can do for so little.
 Build forts at home, sing songs together, play I Spy.
 Just sitting outside in the park is magical.” ‒ Clare

 - “Having a mama community really helps.
-Share resources—childcare, clothing, strollers… Children outgrow everything.
+Share resources—childcare, clothing, prams… Children outgrow everything.
 And sometimes at a rather alarming rate.
 Hand-me-downs make financial and environmental sense.” ‒ Maya

 - “Plan meals ahead.
 Yeah, it’s tough sometimes, but it can really help lower the cost.
 Buying stuff on the fly is pricey.” ‒ Rachel